HR

 Luckily, modern technology has put people analytics within reach for companies of all sizes.

-Out-of-the-box solutions from vendors like Workday and Ultimate Software can provide important insights to HR leaders before it’s too late.
+Out-of-the-box solutions from vendors like Workday and Ultimate Software can provide important insights to HR professionals and business leaders before it’s too late.
 For instance, Ultimate Software uses an algorithm to predict the likelihood that an employee leaves the company in the next 12 months.
-Managers could then plan stay interviews with flight risks to learn how to best retain those employees.
+People managers could then plan stay interviews with flight risks to learn how to best retain those employees.

-Other 3rd-party tools that could help you include Visier, Talentsoft, Graphext, and CruncHR.
+Other 3rd-party people analytics platforms that could help you include Visier, Talentsoft, Graphext, and CruncHR.

 If you’re ready to get started with people analytics, think carefully about your goals, the questions you’d like to answer, and which data sources you plan to use long-term.
 Many HRIS and ERP vendors provide people analytics capabilities, and it’s important to choose the best one for your company’s unique needs.